aaron-hogan/prisma-boilerplate-v1/JWT-REFRESH-SOLUTION.md

 3. Use dedicated APIs for critical operations like token refresh
 4. Verify state changes with database checks before proceeding
 5. Keep UI logic simple with direct role checks
+6. Use the latest Supabase cookie API methods (getAll/setAll) to avoid deprecation warnings